 - 1. Informal hearing with Building Administrator and Assistant Superintendent for Academic Services. - 2.
 Student is presented with charges and supporting evidence. - 3.
-Student is given opportunity to deny charges and rebut evidence. - 4.
+Students are given the opportunity to deny charges and rebut evidence. - 4.
 A parent/guardian may appeal the decision to the Superintendent.
 Or his/her designee.
 Contact must be made within 24-hours of the previous action taken.